Overseas pension transfers

 When does the overseas transfer charge apply?

-Even if the transfer to the QROPS is a recognised transfer there might still be a tax charge on the transfer.
+Even if the amount being transferred is within the individual’s remaining overseas transfer allowance, and the transfer to the QROPS is a recognised transfer, there might still be a tax charge on the transfer.

 HMRC – Pensions Tax Manual: PTM102200 Essential principles of the overseas transfer charge